Compact K\"ahler threefolds with non-nef canonical bundle and symplectic geometry: Introduction

 When $X$ is a smooth projective threefold, Mori gave a classification of the extremal rays in

 and showed that they are all generated by rational curves.
 We define the \emph{minimal homology class} in an extremal ray $R$ the class of a rational curve $[C]\in R$ such that $(-K_X, C)$ is minimal.
-Ruan used his main criterion to prove that extremal curves do not disappear under symplectic diffeomorphism for projective threefolds by verifying that a minimal homology class $[C]$ in each extremal ray of $\oNE (X)_{K_X < 0} $ has a nonzero genus zero Gromov-Witten invariant $\GW_{0,[C]}$.
-Since the canonical class is also a symplectic invariant, \emph{i.e.} $\phi^*c_1(K_Y) = c_1(K_X)$ (indeed, $c_1(K_X)$ is determined by any $\omega$-tamed almost complex structure which form a connected set) and since genus zero Gromov-Witten invariants can be calculated by doing intersection theory on the moduli space of rational curves~\cite{LiTian}~\cite{Siebert}, we conclude that there exists a rational curve $C' \subset Y$ such that $\phi^*[C'] = [C]$ and $(K_Y, C') = (\phi^*K_Y, \phi^*[C']) = (K_X,C)<0$.
+Ruan used his main criterion to prove that extremal curves do not disappear under symplectic deformation for projective threefolds by verifying that the minimal homology class $[C]$ in each extremal ray of $\oNE (X)_{K_X < 0} $ has a non-zero genus zero Gromov-Witten invariant $\GW_{0,[C]}$.
+Since the canonical class is also a symplectic deformation invariant, \emph{i.e.} $\phi^*c_1(K_Y) = c_1(K_X)$ (indeed, $c_1(K_X)$ is determined by any $\omega$-tamed almost complex structure which form a connected set) and since genus zero Gromov-Witten invariants can be calculated by doing intersection theory on the moduli space of rational curves~\cite{LiTian}~\cite{Siebert}, we conclude that there exists a rational curve $C' \subset Y$ such that $\phi^*[C'] = [C]$ and $(K_Y, C') = (\phi^*K_Y, \phi^*[C']) = (K_X,C)<0$.

-Back to the Kähler case, since the projective case was verified by Ruan, it suffices to prove Theorem~\ref{main} for non-algebraic compact Kähler threefolds.
-Recently, Höring and Peternell generalized Mori's cone Theorem for compact Kähler manifolds~\cite{HorPet}. \begin{thm}[Höring, Peternell] Let $X$ be a compact Kähler manifold.
+Back to the Kähler case, since the projective case was verified by Ruan, it suffices to prove Theorem~\ref{ch1main} for non-algebraic compact Kähler threefolds.
+Recently, Höring and Peternell generalized Mori's cone theorem for compact Kähler threefolds~\cite{HorPet}. \begin{thm}[Höring, Peternell] Let $X$ be a compact Kähler threefold.
 There exists a countable set $(C_i)_{i \in I}$ of rational curves on $X$ such that

 and